When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Sonic, the iconic blue hedgehog.
 A video game series and media franchise created and owned by Sega.

-There are so many Sonic games that were created since its release, but the best one is Sonic the Hedgehog 2.
+Since its release, many Sonic games have been created, but the best one is Sonic the Hedgehog 2.

-It was in this game that Sonic’s sidekick, Miles “Tails” Prower, was introduced, controllable by a second player, as well as two of Sonic’s signature moves, the Spin Dash and Homing Attack.
+In this game, Sonic’s sidekick, Miles “Tails” Prower, was introduced, controllable by a second player, and two of Sonic’s signature moves, the Spin Dash and Homing Attack.

 This game encapsulates everything about Sonic and has established a legacy for it.
 Sonic also has animated films and has announced that they will have multiple new Sonic games coming this fall.